“Who of you by worrying can add a single hour to his life?” – Matthew 6:27

 Was it a colossal mistake to leave my corporate job?
 Was it really God’s call on my life that I sensed moving me to write and teach about biblical money management full time, or was it simply something I wanted to do?
 And, if the book doesn’t get published, will I be able to provide for my wife and two young sons?
-(Less than two years later, we would have a third child.)
+(Less than two years later, we would welcome our daughter.)

 The words felt like such a warm embrace that I couldn’t speak.
 They were at once so reassuring, and so humbling.
 In my worry I had doubted God’s promise to provide for us.
 Even worse, I had doubted his love for me.

-At around the same time, I remember reading an article in USA TODAY that reported on a new study showing that people who worry a lot may have higher blood pressure and heart rates, less effective immune systems, more stress and depression, and perhaps even shorter life spans.
-It turns out that not only does excessive worry not extend our lives; it can actually shorten them.
+At around the same time, I remember reading an article in USA TODAY that reported on a study showing that people who worry a lot may have higher blood pressure and heart rates, less effective immune systems, more stress and depression, and perhaps even shorter life spans.
+That’s quite a price to pay for wallowing in worry.

-Financial concerns are a prime source of worry for many people.
+Financial concerns are a prime source of anxiety for many people.
 A recent study found that about two-thirds of adults are anxious about being able to pay their bills and other expenses.